A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling

-However, for a system having both spatial and temporal variables, the gap-tooth scheme in particle simulations was proposed by Gear et al. \cite{2003_gear_gap}.
-Kevrekidis et al. \cite{2003_kevrekidis_equation} proposed the gap-tooth scheme (GTS) to solve the evolution equation at the microscopic level for a short time in a large spatial domain.
-The lifting operator in this scheme is incapable of handling advection equations or partial differential equations of order higher than two.
-Consequently, Samaye et al. \cite{2005_samaey_gap} overcame these limitations in their work.
-A more advanced algorithm in the equation-free multiscale modelling, which is a combination of gap-tooth scheme and coarse projective integration, is called the patch dynamics scheme, proposed by Kevrekidis et al. \cite{2003_kevrekidis_equation,2009_kevrekidis_equation} to find the system level behaviour in one-dimensional large domain and over a long time interval.
-A unique feature of the patch dynamics scheme is its capability to extrapolate macroscopic level behaviours from the microscopic level simulations in a fraction of the space-time domain, reducing the computational complexity and bridging intricate details and overarching patterns within complex systems.
-An elaborate discussion on the patch dynamics scheme is made by Hyman \cite{2005_hyman_patch}.
-A practical introduction to the patch dynamics scheme is given in Equation-Free Toolbox \cite{2021_maclean_toolbox}.
-To decide the nature of the coarse system through microscopic simulation, like (i) the highest spatial derivative in the coarse equation, (ii) the dynamics of the coarse system is Hamiltonian or dissipative, or (iii) the coarse equation satisfies conservation laws or not, Li et al. \cite{2007_li_deciding} proposed ``The Baby-Bathwater Scheme".
-In these articles, the patch dynamics schemes were discussed only on one-dimensional domain.
+For a system having both spatial and temporal variables, the gap-tooth scheme in particle simulations was proposed by Gear et al. \cite{2003_gear_gap}.
+Kevrekidis et al. \cite{2003_kevrekidis_equation} proposed the gap-tooth scheme ($\mathsf{GTS}$) to solve the evolution equation at the microscopic level for a short time in a large spatial domain.
+A more advanced algorithm in the equation-free multiscale modelling, which is a combination of gap-tooth scheme and coarse projective integration, is called the patch dynamics scheme, proposed by Kevrekidis et al. \cite{2003_kevrekidis_equation,2009_kevrekidis_equation} to find the system-level behaviours in a one-dimensional large domain and over a long time interval.
+A unique feature of the patch dynamics scheme is its capability to extrapolate macroscopic level behaviours from the microscopic level simulations on fractions of the space-time domain.
+This reduces the computational complexity and bridges intricate details and overarching patterns within complex systems \cite{2005_hyman_patch}.
+A practical introduction to the patch dynamics scheme is available in the Equation-Free Toolbox \cite{2021_maclean_toolbox}.
+Recently, Karmakar et al. \cite{2026_KUMARKARMAKAR_GPD} proposed generalised patch dynamics ($\mathsf{GPD}$) schemes in the equation-free framework, offering flexibility to utilise three distinct time scales: macro, meso and micro.
+The $\mathsf{GPD}$ scheme is of two types, $\mathsf{GPD-I}$ and $\mathsf{GPD-II}$.
+The $\mathsf{GPD}$ schemes are more robust and take less computational time compared to the other patch dynamics schemes.